All Products

 Note

-The UDF annotation com.aliyun.odps.udf.annotation.UdfProperty is defined in the odps-sdk-udf.jar file.
-To use this annotation, you must update the version of the referenced odps-sdk-udf to 0.30.X or later.
+com.aliyun.odps.udf.annotation.UdfProperty is defined in the odps-sdk-udf.jar file.
+You must upgrade the version of the referenced odps-sdk-udf to 0.30.x or later.

-• Add set odps.sql.udf.ppr.deterministic = true; before the SQL statement that you want to execute.
+• You can add SET odps.sql.udf.ppr.deterministic = true; before the SQL statement that you want to execute.
 Then, all UDFs in the SQL statement are considered deterministic UDFs.
-The preceding SET command backfills partitions with the results of jobs.
-A maximum of 1,000 partitions can be backfilled with the results of jobs.
+The preceding `SET` command backfills partitions with the job results.
+A maximum of 1,000 partitions can be backfilled with the job results.
 If you add an annotation to a UDF class, an error that indicates more than 1,000 partitions are backfilled may be returned.
-To ignore this error, you can run the set odps.sql.udf.ppr.to.subquery = false; command.
+To ignore this error, you can run the SET odps.sql.udf.ppr.to.subquery = false; command.
 After you run this command, UDF-based partition pruning is no longer in effect.

---Place a UDF in the WHERE clause that is used to query the source table.
+--The UDF must be placed in the WHERE clause of the source table:

-• In a column expression (select_expr), if the column that is renamed a column alias uses a function, the column alias cannot be referenced in the WHERE clause.
-Incorrect sample statement:
+• If a column in a Column expression (SELECT_expr) uses a function and is renamed using an alias, the alias cannot be referenced in the WHERE clause.
+Incorrect example:

 ,inst_id